- Jamison Hensley, ESPN Staff Writer

-There's been only one other time in Roethlisberger's nine-year career when he has missed multiple games due to injury.
+There's only been one other time in Roethlisberger's nine-year career where he has missed multiple games due to injury.
 In 2005, Roethlisberger was sidelined three games with a knee injury.
 In his first game back, he threw for 133 yards in a loss at Indianapolis with one touchdown and two interceptions.

 The biggest concern with Roethlisberger's latest injury is his arm strength.
-It's the reason Roethlisberger didn't play Sunday against the Ravens.
-But Roethlisberger has showed this season that he doesn't need to throw the ball deep to run Todd Haley's offense.
+It's the reason why Roethlisberger didn't play last Sunday against the Ravens.
+But Roethlisberger has shown this season that he doesn't need to throw the ball deep to run Todd Haley's offense.

 According to ESPN Stats & Information, 14 of Roethlisberger's 17 touchdown passes this season have been thrown 10 yards or fewer downfield.
 His average pass has gone 7.2 yards downfield this season.
 Only three quarterbacks -- Christian Ponder, Ryan Fitzpatrick and Philip Rivers -- have thrown for a shorter average.

 There's no question that the Steelers are a better team with Roethlisberger at quarterback.
 With Roethlisberger, the Steelers averaged 23 points per game.
 Without him, Pittsburgh averaged 15.6 points and scored four offensive touchdowns in three games.